 The introduction of the sixth generation in 2016 coincided with Camaro’s 50th Anniversary.
 Available trims include LT, RS, SS, and ZL1.
 Buyers can choose from two engine types for the basic trims: 2.0 L turbo-charged V6 engine and 3.6 L V6 engine.
 The SS trim is equipped with a 6.2 L LT1 V8 engine producing 455 hp, while the ZL1 trim has an LT4 V8 engine with 640 hp.
 Available transmissions include a 6-speed manual and 8-speed automatic systems.

 In 2017, the 1LE package returned continuing to the 2018 models.
 The 2018 Camaro ZL1 on 1LE package is the fastest model in the history of Chevrolet Camaro, with an LT4 engine producing 650 hp.
 Just recently, GM announced the release of 2019 Chevrolet Camaro coupe and convertible, which will be available in 6 different trims.

 Get Camaro Financing with Finance Ezi

 Although Chevrolet Camaro has different trims, it will only be available in 2SS Coupe trim come mid-2018, which is powered by a 6.2-litre LT1 V8 engine.
 Still, this is something you wouldn’t want to miss.

-So why not get conditionally approved now for the Chevrolet Camaro with Finance Ezi?
+So why not get conditional approval for the Chevrolet Camaro with Finance Ezi?